canonical/ubuntu-mir/README.md

 RULE:     that over time more common libs shall become stable and then archive
 RULE:     packages will be used to build).
 RULE:   - the rust tooling e.g. dh-cargo can not yet automatically provide
-RULE:     all that we require - for example Cargo.lock - until it does the
+RULE:     all that we require - for example Cargo.lock - but that will be
-RULE:     package build shall be adapted in a way to provide that without
+RULE:     required to track dependencies.
+Until available in e.g. dh-cargo
-RULE:     dh* tooling support.
+RULE:     a package can not yet get fully compliant.
 RULE: - All vendored dependencies (no matter what language) shall have a
 RULE:   way to be refreshed
 TODO-A: - This does not use static builds